MadhanRavuru/Master_Program_Academic_Projects/README.md

 ## TDCV:
 TDCV - Tracking and Detection in Computer Vision.
 This folder includes tasks related to non-linear optimization of reprojection error, Random Forests and Pose estimation

+## Master Thesis Project:
+Thesis project on **Multi-Domain Learning for Multi-Output Classification of Red Blood Cells**.

+_Abstract:_ Hematologists use their experience to identify Red Blood Cell (RBC) disorders.
+Manual examination of cells is time-consuming, labour-intensive and subjective.
+RBCs are highly deformable and vary in size, shape, hemoglobin distribution and inclusion, which makes manual classification tedious task.
+It gets even harder for the medical experts to classify unstained cells than stained cells.
+This thesis addresses Machine Learning models - particularly Deep Learning algorithms - to tackle above mentioned problem.
+Firstly, RBCs are detected from blood smear images to from crops.
+Then, from each crop, only center cell is extracted using Segmentation.
+Extraction of center cell gets difficult, if the cell is touching or overlapping with other cell inside crop.
+Later, we perform Multi-Output Classification on the cell to predict cell properties.
+Hand-crafted features are also derived from extracted center cell crops using feature engineering and are analyzed.
+Results from Supervised and Unsupervised learning are compared.
+Finally, Unsupervised Domain Adaptation is used to learn from multiple domains, namely stained and unstained, for cell classification.
+We hope our Image recognition Artificial Intelligence (AI) helps to revolutionize medical diagnostics, thereby, making it cheaper and more accessible.

+Code for this thesis project is only private, as the project is done in collaboration with **Siemens Healthineers AG**